 For most working adults, financial aid is the only way to return to school.
-Thousands of Illinois workers rely on Monetary Award Program (MAP) grants.
+Thousands of Illinois working students rely on Monetary Award Program (MAP) grants.
 Nationally, over 7 million students receive needed Pell Grants every year.
 Yet in the face of state and federal budget shortfalls, financial aid programs like MAP and Pell are chronically underfunded and constantly threatened by budget cuts.

 Women Employed is a leading advocate in Illinois for financial aid to help low-income students achieve their dreams.
 We lead the charge to make sure funding streams like MAP and Pell are available to students who need them.

 - We helped win tens of millions of dollars of vital student assistance, making college more accessible to more than 200,000 low-income Illinois students.

 - We spur policymakers to address the crisis of college affordability.

 - We mobilize students and others to raise their voices and share their stories, urging legislators to make financial aid a top priority.

 Show Your Support for Financial Aid Programs!

 Help make college a reality for Illinois' low-income students.
 Write your legislators »